Skip to main content

 Customer Service

 Today's cars, light trucks, and sport-utility vehicles are high-tech marvels with digital dashboards, oxygen sensors, electronic computers, unibody construction, and more.
 They run better, longer, and more efficiently than models of years past.
+When it comes to repairs, however, some things stay the same.
+The following tips should help you along the way:

 • Read the owner's manual to learn about the vehicle's systems and components.